 Promotions: In addition, promotional activities such as special offers, discounts and long-term price drops will impact the overall demand for your product.

-In summary, demand forecasting helps estimate the future demand across all your sales channels, to ensure product availability and help drive customer satisfaction.
-In addition, this information can be shared with suppliers, to improve their service levels and help plan deliveries more strategically – again helping improve cost-efficiency and product availability.
+In summary, ecommerce inventory forecasting helps estimate future stock needs across all your ecommerce sales channels, to ensure product availability and help drive customer satisfaction.
+In addition, this information can be shared with suppliers, to improve their service levels and help plan deliveries more strategically helping improve the cost-efficiency of your supply chain.

-Whilst it’s important to predict the future demand of products, it’s equally critical to work out the most cost-effective means of fulfilling that demand.
-Many ecommerce organisations believe that they need to carry excessive amounts of inventory to ensure product availability.
+Whilst it’s important to accurately forecast ecommerce inventory demand, it’s equally critical to work out the most cost-effective means of fulfilling that demand.
+Many ecommerce organisations believe that they need to carry excessive amounts of stock to ensure stock availability.
 This is not true.
 Here’s why…

-Inventory optimisation can help you calculate how much stock to order and when to order it, so you have enough to meet demand without tying up too much capital.
+Using inventory optimisation techniques you can accurately calculate how much stock to order and when to order it, so you have enough to meet demand without tying up too much capital.

-It does this by calculating accurate re-ordering points and sufficient safety stock levels, so the risk of stockouts is drastically reduced.
+This is done by calculating accurate reorder points and quantities, and sufficient safety stock levels, so the risk of stock-outs is drastically reduced.
 The calculations can be quite complex, as they also take into account: